-The HCF and HCF Life Board each have an Audit & Finance Committee and a Risk and Compliance Committee composed solely of independent Directors.
-HCF has a People, Culture & Remuneration Committee.
+The HCF and HCF Life Board each have an Audit & Finance Committee.
+HCF has a People, Culture & Remuneration Committee and a Risk, Compliance & Sustainability Committee.
+HCF Life has a Risk and Compliance Committee.
 The HCF Life Board has delegated relevant matters to the parent board's People, Culture & Remuneration Committee.